pmeier/torchvision-datasets-rework/transforms.md

 ## `Transform`'ing a dataset sample

-Passing `transform=HorizontalFlip()` to the constructor is hard to beat in terms of UX.
+Passing `transform=HorizontalFlip()` to the constructor of a dataset is hard to beat in terms of UX.
 Since we already decided, that this will not be a feature after the rework, the next best thing to apply a transform as a map to each sample, i.e. `dataset = dataset.map(HorizontalFlip())`.
-Unfortunately, this is not possible with our current transforms, since they only cannot deal with a sample as dictionary.
+Unfortunately, this is not possible with our current transforms, since they cannot deal with a dictionary as input.
 In particular, all current transformations assume the input is an image.

 The new API should have the following features: